-Ensure Your Divorce Settlement Reflects Your Current Needs
+Ensure Your Divorce Settlement in New Mexico Reflects Your Current Needs

 When a divorce agreement is spelled out, it captures a single moment in time.
 Child custody and visitation, child support, and alimony are determined based on the needs and abilities of the parties involved at the time of the writing.
 Life, however, is ever evolving and unpredictable.
 What was applicable to everyone a year ago, or even ten years ago, might not be working anymore.
 In these cases, you may be able to ask the court to modify your custody or support order.